 Why does it happen?

 Veterinarians and scientists still really aren’t sure why it happens.
-Some say it’s a birth defect, but that’s just a theory not a fact.
+Some say it’s a congenital disability, but that’s a theory, not a fact.
 Others say this is a genetic condition.

 Certain Breeds at Risk for Tracheal Collapse in Dogs

-The reason some believe it’s a genetic condition is because it’s exponentially more common in toy breeds like Yorkshire terriers.
-Other small breed dogs are also at risk.
+Some believe it’s a genetic condition because it’s exponentially more common in toy breeds like Yorkshire terriers.
+Other small-breed dogs are also at risk.

 Clinical Signs & Symptoms of Tracheal Collapse in Dogs

-Since the cartilage rings are collapsing, the first sign you’ll see is that your dog is having breathing problems or a constant cough or honking cough.
-If he sounds out of breath, asthmatic, or worst-case scenario, even starts turning blue, then you may be witnessing a tracheal collapse.
+Since the cartilage rings are collapsing, the first sign is that your dog has breathing problems or a constant cough or honking cough.
+If he sounds out of breath, asthmatic, or, worst-case scenario, even starts turning blue, you may witness a tracheal collapse.
 Any of these can be further provoked or worsened by:

 - Exercise intolerance,